Mom's old Iron - Reflection of Technology

 From then on, his business grew and his company was eventually bought by General Electric, who kept the trademark and developed it into one of the world’s most memorable.

 Placing electric current in a hand-held device was a whole new safety concern.
 Burns from alcohol, Gasoline and gas flame, even hot coals, were hazards commonly faced by housewives; death by electricity was something else.
 Guiding electrons around in an iron so they could do their job (generate heat) and not go astray (shock the user) required conductors, usually copper wire or terminals, and insulators, at that time usually ceramic, mica, hard rubber, asbestos and wood.
-There were no plastics (today's time.
+There were no plastics (today's insulators) at that time.
 Richardson's irons, like all those of its day had no plastics.
 It was 1927 before the first plastic (Bakalite) was used for the thumb button on GE irons.